maelstrom-software/maelstrom/doc/contributing.md

 links to issues when appropriate.

 Generally, only add things to `CHANGELOG.md` that you think users would care about.
-There shouldn't be an entry for every changeset.
+There need not be an entry for every changeset.

 It's a good idea to commit these changes in a separate changeset.